Best Vape Detector (for Schools in 2023)

 Who Needs a Vape Detector?

-- Landlords to Detector E-Cigarette Usage from tenants.
+• Landlords to detect and monitor E-Cigarette Usage by tenants.

 Final Words